Sunday, July 30, 2017

 It's time to get psychedelic

 ST Format #42 featured The Fractal Engine by Daniel Grace and Mike Harris.
 I love programs like this and, after a couple of hours of tinkering, I began creating some rather funky images.
-What a superb program it is and so capable to create impressive images using tripped-out colourful effects - if you have the spare time?
+What a superb program it is and so capable of creating impressive images using tripped-out colourful effects - if you have the spare time?

 Features of The Fractal Engine v3.0